browserstate/history.js/README.md

 	- Corrected Safari 5 Support
 	- Now uses queues instead of timeouts
 		- This means the API works exactly as expected, no more need to wrap calls in timeouts
+	- Included a Subscribe Form in the Demo for Version Updates via Email

 - v1.3.1 - February 04 2011
 	- Improved Documentation